Homepage > Blank IRS 1099-C Template

 What is the IRS 1099-C form?

-The IRS 1099-C form is a tax document used to report the cancellation of debt.
-When a lender forgives or cancels a debt of $600 or more, they are required to file this form with the Internal Revenue Service (IRS) and provide a copy to the borrower.
-The cancellation of debt could occur in various situations, such as through foreclosure, short sale, or a negotiated settlement with the lender.
+The IRS 1099-C form is used to report the cancellation of debt.
+If a lender forgives or cancels a debt of $600 or more, they are required to issue this form to the borrower and the IRS.
+This form essentially serves as a notification that a debt has been canceled, which may have tax implications for the borrower.
+The IRS views canceled debt as taxable income, so it's important to understand how this can affect your overall tax situation.

 Who receives a 1099-C form?